 In between balancing her full-time role at MICA and volunteering, she spends her time with family, practices yoga, and buys more books than she has time to read.

-Shannon Stevens joined MICA in September 2011 and currently serves as the Student Relations and Records Manager for Open Studies.
+Shannon Stevens joined MICA in September 2011 and currently serves as the Director of Student Relations and Records for Open Studies.
 In addition to managing the registration team, she oversees all registration and enrollment operations, leads admissions processes and creates accurate and meaningful data reports to help inform decisions that positively impact enrollment in OS programs.
 Prior to her time at MICA, she worked as a professional makeup artist, which is still a passion of hers in addition to skincare.

 When she's not working, she loves to spend time with her family, particularly her fur babies and enjoys going on hikes and spending time at the beach when the weather allows it.

 Shekina earned her Bachelor of Arts in Law and Society at the School of Public Affairs at American University in Washington, DC.
 Prior to coming to MICA, Shekina was a Senior Administrative Coordinator at the Johns Hopkins Center for Health Equity where she assisted with the planning and logistics of project services and provided high-level support for research teams.

 Shekina joined MICA in August 2019.
 Her work is primarily focused on providing administrative support, managing internal and external event logistics, and assisting with student registrations for Open Studies programs.
 Throughout her career, she has maintained high performance standards within a diverse range of administrative and operational roles.